 That’s how Marie put herself through college — by selling and catching dinner meat.
 She graduated State Teachers’ College in Lowell, then got her master’s at UMass Boston.
 Her father, Gerald, had a barber shop at the corner of Skilton Lane and Cambridge Street.
 He was the de facto town barber but wasn’t much of a farmer.
 That dirty work was left to his wife Christina and their eight children — six girls and two boys.
 Marie was the oldest.

 Let’s back up even further.
 Before settling in Burlington, the Seminatores lived at the exact location of Olsen Cadillac in Woburn’s Four Corners area.
 In 1944, they found a big ol’ house in Burlington that was better-suited for a big family.
-In fact, this Burlington house was likely a former inn.
+In fact, this Burlington house was a former inn and had served as a “poor house.”
 It had a very choppy floor plan with a bunch of teensy bedrooms of identical dimensions.

 The move to Burlington could be considered a migration.
 The family used the car to haul 1,000 cans of food over multiple trips.
 Gerald moved a mother and baby horse himself, by riding the mare and letting the colt naturally follow.
 His summation of that journey became family folklore: “We saw four cars along the way.”
 Such was the traffic density at the time: four cars (and zero traffic lights) from Woburn Four Corners to the Seminatore home at 82 Bedford Street.
 At the time, it was number 5.
 Yes, it was only the fifth house on the street starting from Simonds Park.